SFDO-Tooling/Snowfakery/docs/index.md

 ...
 ```

+This script does not currently support CSVs that include newlines
+within fields.

-Doing something equivalent for a SQLite or other database
+Doing something equivalent for a SQLite or other database would
-would involve the clause `order by random()`.
-This is also
+involve writing a script using the clause `order by random()`.
+This
-how Snowfakery does its randomization internally, so it would not
+is also how Snowfakery does its randomization internally, so it
-gain you very much if you are only running the Snowfakery recipe
+would not gain you very much if you are only running the Snowfakery
-once.
+recipe once.
 It could, however, save you time if you  were running
 the Snowfakery recipe over and over, because the shuffling would
 happen just once.